Introduction to SAFE

 x <- 15 # The mean latency time

-sd <- 4.6 # standard deviation of latency time
+sd <- 1.6 # standard deviation of latency time

 n <- 25 # sample size, e.g., number of animals in the experiment

-# Simulate a cloud of hyperparameters
+# Simulate a vector of hyperparameters (or cloud)

 cloud <- rnorm(1e6, # number of samples